Apply Configuration

 }

-NOTE Be sure to escape characters to make it a valid JSON.
-As you can see the “\” is escaped by using an additional “\”.
-An (online) JSON validator is recommended.
+NOTE Be sure to escape characters to maintain valid JSON syntax.
+As shown in the example below, the backslash (\) must be escaped by using an additional backslash (\\).
+Using an (online) JSON validator is highly recommended.

 Figure 4: Regular expression validation